pablocast/gbbai-azure-ai-foundry-multi-agents/README.md

 ### Observe the Logs from Azure AI Foundry Project Traces
 ![Connect](utils/media/ai-traces.jpg)

+   - Traces provide full observability of all agent steps, including selecting the agent to answer (selection step in the image), executing the chosen agent’s tool (invoke_agent Score step in the image), and making the final decision on whether the user’s query was answered (termination step in the image).

 ### Get the Total Tokens from Azure AI Foundry Project Monitoring
 ![Connect](utils/media/ai-insights.jpg)